Purukitto/Yuso_TravelApp/README.md

 <br>

-Yusō, was built as a part of the project made for NEC Hackathon held on 24-25 August, 2019 at Gurugram.
+Yusō, was built as a collaborative project for enhancements in public transport.

 <br>

-#### Project Members:
+#### Contributors:

    * [Pranjal Datta](https://github.com/pranjaldatta)